 - are repaired or replaced as an urgent repair.

-On or before the start of a rental agreement, a rental provider must give a renter written information on how:
+On or before the start of a rental agreement, a rental provider must give a renter written information about:

 Water tanks in bushfire prone areas